-Rotorua Lakes Council is undertaking a decision-making process to resolve how treated municipal wastewater from the City of Rotorua (Bay of Plenty) should be discharged after 2019, when irrigation operations at the Land Treatment System (LTS) in the Whakarewarewa Forest are scheduled to cease.
+Rotorua Lakes Council is undertaking a decision-making process to resolve how treated municipal wastewater from the city of Rotorua (Bay of Plenty) should be discharged after 2019, when irrigation operations at the Land Treatment System (LTS) in the Whakarewarewa Forest are scheduled to cease.

-Six main options and several associated sub-options for enhanced wastewater treatment and/or land treatment were investigated.
+Six main options for enhanced wastewater treatment are proposed, with several additional sub-options.
 The options involve varying grades of treatment to enhance the removal of nitrogen and phosphorus from the wastewater relative to current treatment performance.
 In total, the options yield eleven permutations of final treated wastewater composition.
 The options are summarised below: